 Once you have your budget sorted and you have an idea about your style it’s time to choose your baker.
 It’s good to book your baker about six months before.
 Your wedding cake isn't something that can be whipped up with a week's notice, and it'll take some time to decide exactly what you want.

-Don't give into the norm by simply having a standard three-tiered white fondant cake.
+Don't give in to the norm by simply having a standard three-tiered white fondant cake.
 Your cake should be personal to you.
-There are hundreds of styles to choose from, from different designs, to different icing types, or you could even go naked with your cake.
+There are hundreds of styles to choose from, from different designs, different icing types, or you could even go naked with your cake.
 Not to mention there are even more options if you want an alternative to the wedding cake altogether.
 Take some time to look at all the different styles of cake you can have and deciding what's best for you.

 Again, the most important thing about choosing your cake flavour is that it's one that you want.
 Don't choose a cake flavour just because you think it's the norm or the most popular among your guests.
 Remember, it's your wedding so the flavour that you like is the most important thing.
 Provided you and your fiancé have the same taste.
 Don't worry if you can't agree though, that's what multiple tiers are for, and then you're giving your guests choice too.